 These conditions can lead to increased blood pressure, high blood sugar levels, excess body fat around the waist, and abnormal cholesterol or triglyceride levels.

-Anyone new to the gluten-free diet would be wise to seek nutritional counseling.
-While it may seem “easy” to go gluten-free given all the gluten-free labeled foods at the grocery store, the truth is that healing from celiac disease or gluten disorder takes more than swapping gluten-y junk food for gluten-free junk food and requires one to become wise in their food choices.
+Anyone new to a gluten-free diet would be wise to seek nutritional counseling.
+While it may seem “easy” to go gluten-free given all the gluten-free labeled foods at the grocery store, the truth is that healing from celiac disease or gluten disorder takes more than swapping gluten-y junk food for gluten-free junk food and requires you to become wise in your food choices.

 Danger #5: Excessive Exposure to Arsenic